ekazaev/route-composer/README.md

 ```

 In some cases, you may use default finders provided by the library.
 In other cases, when you can have more than one view controller of
-the same type in the stack, you may implement your own finder.
+the same type in the graph, you may implement your own finder.
 There is an implementation of this protocol included called `StackIteratingFinder`
-that helps to solve iterations in view controller stack and handles it.
+that helps to solve iterations in view controller graph and handles it.
 You just have to implement the function `isTarget` to determine if it's the
 view controller that you are looking for or not.

 *Example of `ProductViewControllerFinder` that can help the router find a `ProductViewController` that presents a particular